codip/codip.github.io/submission.md

 Submission to the workshop is done via the ICCS easychair you can submit [**here**](https://easychair.org/conferences/?conf=iccs2025).

-We only accept full, poster and abstract submissions which is inline with the main conference.
+We only accept poster and abstract submissions.